SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 # Using the code of SICK AppSpace Coding Starter Kit modules

 There are 2 different possibilities to use the modules.
 The modules are developed and structured in a way that you can simply copy the content into a single app or you can run them in parallel apps and use their CROWN interfaces.
-Both ways will be described in the following (incl.
-PRO + CONS of these two approaches):
+Both ways are described in the following paragraphs (incl. the PROS and CONS of both approaches):

 ## Option A – Multiple apps approach